aharpervc/docs.anychart.com/Dashboards/Standalones.md

 ### Axes

-Let's add a standalone vertical axis showing the percentage of the series values for the multi-series line chart.
+Adding a standalone axis can be a great choice when you need to use one axis for several charts.
+Let's create a sample with five [Sparkline Charts](../Basic_Chart_Types/)

 ```
 // add an axis